Dr Anupam Kamal

 I am more concerned with my character than my reputation, because my character is who I really am, while my reputation is what others think I am! – Adapted from John Wooden’s quote

-• Gallantry Awardee from the President of India
+- Gallantry Award from the President of India

-• Commendation Roll Awardee (Bravery) from Commissioner, Delhi Police
+- Commendation Roll (Bravery) from Commissioner, Delhi Police

-• Jijabai Golden Plaque Awardee for exemplary contributions to society
+- Jijabai Golden Plaque Award from Shivaji College, University of Delhi, for exemplary contributions to society

 Formerly: